cochaviz/academic_markdown/README.md

 ## Motivation

-My reasoning is as follows: Markdown is a great format to write in but lacks configurability. $\LaTeX$ is great for configurability, but rather hard to write in (updates take quite a while to render, and the syntax is sometimes rather distracting).
+My reasoning is as follows: Markdown is a great format to write in but lacks configurability.
+LaTeX is great for configurability, but rather hard to write in (updates take quite a while to render, and the syntax is sometimes rather distracting).
 One should focus on writing first, and then make small adjustments where necessary.
-For this reason, I first write in Markdown and then convert to PDF through $\LaTeX$.
-In case I would like to customize certain aspects of the exported file, I export to $\LaTeX$ and then to pdf.
+For this reason, I first write in Markdown and then convert to PDF through LaTeX.
+In case I would like to customize certain aspects of the exported file, I export to LaTeX and then to pdf.

 While all of this is supported by `pandoc`, finding a system to work with this is not necessarily trivial.
 This repository should provide